Azure/azure-relay-node/hyco-websocket/README.md

 - **server** (required) - the fully qualified URI for a Hybrid Connection name on which to listen, usually constructed with the WebSocket.createRelayListenUri() helper.
-- **token** (required) - the argument *either* holds a previously issued token string *or* a callback function that can be called to obtain such a token string.
-The callback optional is preferred as it allows token renewal.
+- **token** (required) - this argument *either* holds a previously issued token string *or* a callback function that can be called to obtain such a token string.
+The callback option is preferred as it allows token renewal.
 - **autoAcceptConnections** (optional, defaults to *false*) - determines whether connections should be automatically accepted, independent of the sub-protocol and extensions.